xyflow/react-flow-docs/svelte/index.md

   </TabItem>
 </Tabs>

-This is the documentation for the svelte alpha version.
+This is the documentation for the Svelte Flow alpha version.

 ## Getting Started